zense/IIITB-StudentKit/docs/faq.md

   students from IIITB so pursue M.S and PhDs from foreign universities.

-  Many of our seniors in iMTech batches have completed their internships in MIT (USA),Australia and so forth.
+  Many of our seniors in iMTech batches have completed their internships in MIT (USA), Australia, Germany and so forth.

 8. **What is the infrastructure of IIITB like?**

   IIITB has an excellent state-of-art infrastructure.
-We have spacious hostels with all modern facilities, fully air-conditioned Academic Block and a New in-progress Academic Block( “Infosys block”)
+We have spacious hostels with all modern facilities, fully air-conditioned Academic Block and a New in-progress Academic Block (“Infosys block”).

 9. **Which degree will I be rewarded on graduation?**